 Over time so much of the excellent mom advice I received has proven to be true.
 There will be amazing growth during your teen’s senior year, and there will be senioritis too.
 And the college choice your teens make, where they end up is most often not where they begin.

-Last week we experienced Freshman orientation for the class of 2022, and it was great.
-It was also exciting, productive and emotional, yes, emotional.
+Last week we experienced first-year orientation and it was great.
+It was also exciting, productive, and emotional, yes, emotional.
 Something we weren’t ready for.

 1. Expect The Emotion